VasileiosAidonis/PHP_project/README.md

 ### " This a portal where employees can request their vacation online "

-### It uses a MySQL database and the EER diagram is below:
+### It uses MySQL database and the EER diagram is below: